stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 on the world whenever another earthquake shall heave their monstrous stone city again to the sun and air.

-  Johansen&rsquo;s voyage had begun just as he told it to the vice-admiralty.
+  Johansen's voyage had begun just as he told it to the vice-admiralty.
-The   Emma,   in ballast, had cleared Auckland on February 20th, and had felt the full force of that earthquake-born tempest which must have heaved up from the sea-bottom the horrors that filled men&rsquo;s dreams.
-Once more under control, the ship was making good progress when held up by the   Alert   on March 22nd, and I could feel the mate&rsquo;s regret as he wrote of her bombardment and sinking.
+The   Emma,   in ballast, had cleared Auckland on February 20th, and had felt the full force of that earthquake-born tempest which must have heaved up from the sea-bottom the horrors that filled men's dreams.
+Once more under control, the ship was making good progress when held up by the   Alert   on March 22nd, and I could feel the mate's regret as he wrote of her bombardment and sinking.
 Of the swarthy cult-fiends on the   Alert   he speaks with significant horror.
 There was some peculiarly abominable quality about them which made their destruction seem almost a duty, and Johansen shews ingenuous wonder at the charge of ruthlessness brought against his party during the proceedings of the court of inquiry.
-Then, driven ahead by curiosity in their captured yacht under Johansen&rsquo;s command, the men sight a great stone pillar sticking out of the sea, and in S. Latitude 47&deg; 9&prime;, W. Longitude 126&deg; 43&prime; come upon a coast-line of mingled mud, ooze, and weedy Cyclopean masonry which can be nothing less than the tangible substance of earth&rsquo;s supreme terror&mdash;the nightmare corpse-city of R&rsquo;lyeh, that was built in measureless aeons behind history by the vast, loathsome shapes that seeped down from the dark stars.
+Then, driven ahead by curiosity in their captured yacht under Johansen's command, the men sight a great stone pillar sticking out of the sea, and in S. Latitude 47&deg; 9&prime;, W. Longitude 126&deg; 43&prime; come upon a coast-line of mingled mud, ooze, and weedy Cyclopean masonry which can be nothing less than the tangible substance of earth's supreme terror--the nightmare corpse-city of R'lyeh, that was built in measureless aeons behind history by the vast, loathsome shapes that seeped down from the dark stars.
 There lay great Cthulhu and his hordes, hidden in green slimy vaults and sending out at last, after cycles incalculable, the thoughts that spread fear to the dreams